-Upgrade the 7.2 pods to 7.3 and build custom 7.3 Docker images
+Upgrade the 7.3 pods to 7.4 and build custom 7.4 Docker images

-- 1. Set your Kubernetes context so that you can access the cluster on which you deployed the version 7.2 CDM. - 2.
-Check out the branch of your forgeops repository clone that contains version 7.3 artifacts.
+- 1. Set your Kubernetes context so that you can access the cluster on which you deployed the version 7.3 CDM. - 2.
+Check out the branch of your forgeops repository clone that contains version 7.4 artifacts. - 3.
+(Optional) If you want to continue using the deprecated DS operator, skip this step.